[ A ]

 payloadiThe actual data stored.
 A JSON object encoded to bytes.
 Contains the agent's findings from this run.attributesiKey-value tags used for querying.
 Like column indexes in a database.
 You filter by these with eq() or gte().TTLiTime-to-live.
 The chain auto-deletes this entity after N blocks.
 No manual cleanup needed by the developer.owneriThe wallet that created this entity.
 0xa618...1C6.
 Only the owner can update or delete it.

-This is the only entity that outlives the session.
+Final report — survives 30 days.
 Working memory from Agents 1, 2, and 3 has already expired.

 03 · Under the hood